Insights

 • Reset

-In May, the overall U.S. economy hit its highest unemployment rate since January 2022.
-Conversely, unemployment for the insurance carriers and related activities sector dropped 0.6 percentage points, to 1.8%.
-U.S. job openings hit a three-year low in April*, while job openings within finance and insurance slightly increased.
-The industry is also experiencing a voluntary quits rate of 0.9% - the lowest since April 2020, according to the BLS.
-In the past couple months, we’ve noted an increasing reluctance among professionals when it comes to changing roles.
-This makes it even more important to focus on engagement to avoid “quiet quitting” and maintain productivity.
-For more on avoiding burnout within your team, view our recent blog post.
-AT-A-GLANCE NUMBERS Unemployment for the insurance carriers and related activities sector decreased to 1.8% in May.
-The insurance carriers and related activities sector gained 4,800 jobs in May.
-At more than 3 million jobs, industry employment increased by approximately 37,800 jobs compared to May 2023.
-The U.S. unemployment rate slightly increased to 4% in May and the overall economy added 257,000 jobs.
-INDUSTRY HIGHLIGHTS On a year-to-year basis, April* insurance industry employment saw job increases in agents/brokers (up 2.5%), reinsurance (up 2.3%), TPAs (up 1.5%), life/health (up 1%), and property and casualty (up 0.6%).
-Meanwhile, jobs decreased in title (down 3.2%) and claims (down 1.4%).
-On a year-to-year basis, April* saw weekly wage increases across all areas: title (up 13.3%), agents/brokers (up 10.8%), TPAs (up 9.8%), reinsurance (up 9.8%), life/health (up 4.6%), claims (up 3.7%), and property and casualty (up 2.8%).
-BLS Reported Adjustments: Adjusted employment numbers for April show the industry saw an increase of 6,200 jobs, compared to the previously reported increase of 8,100 jobs.
+The BLS data reflects a relatively stable insurance workforce as we move through August.
+The unemployment rate for insurance carriers and related activities rose slightly in July, yet remains low at 1.9%, while employment continues to increase.
+Within the larger finance and insurance sector, voluntary quits in June* were at their highest level since December 2022; however, job openings decreased compared to May.
+Meanwhile, the larger U.S. economy is experiencing its highest overall unemployment rate since 2021.
+As you recruit and retain talent in the current environment, view our recent blog post for ways to stand out against the competition.
+AT-A-GLANCE NUMBERS Unemployment for the insurance carriers and related activities sector slightly increased to 1.9% in July.
+The insurance carriers and related activities sector gained 2,700 jobs in July.
+At more than 3 million jobs, industry employment increased by approximately 41,900 jobs compared to July 2023.
+The U.S. unemployment rate slightly increased to 4.3% in July and the overall economy added 114,000 jobs.
+INDUSTRY HIGHLIGHTS On a year-to-year basis, June* insurance industry employment saw job increases in agents/brokers (up 3.3%), reinsurance (up 1.9%), claims (up 1.2%), life/health (up 1.1%), TPAs (up 1%), and property and casualty (up 0.6%).
+Meanwhile, jobs decreased in title (down 2.6%).
+On a year-to-year basis, June* saw weekly wage increases in title (up 11.1%), agents/brokers (up 9.9%), TPAs (up 8.1%), reinsurance (up 6%), life/health (up 3.1%) and claims (up 2%).
+Meanwhile, wages within property and casualty were unchanged.
+BLS Reported Adjustments: Adjusted employment numbers for June show the industry saw an increase of 8,900 jobs, compared to the previously reported increase of 8,600 jobs.
 The BLS continues to revise numbers to be most accurate, which may contribute to inconsistencies, depending on when reports were pulled. *The BLS Job Openings and Labor Turnover Survey report and reports on wages and employment for the industry category are only available for two months prior.
 The source for the data represented in PULSE is the U.S. Bureau of Labor Statistics.
 Insurance data is derived from the insurance carriers and related activities sector.